thinkahead/microshift/hack/all-in-one/README-Jetson-Nano.md

 export KUBECONFIG=/var/lib/microshift/resources/kubeadmin/kubeconfig
 watch "kubectl get nodes;kubectl get pods -A;crictl images;crictl pods" # wait for 2 minutes

-# The openshift-ingress and openshift-dns keep restarting, lets fix it.
+# The openshift-ingress and openshift-dns keep restarting?
+If so, lets fix it.
 systemctl stop microshift
 crictl rm --all --force
 crictl rmp --all --force